 Well, it doesn’t mean that, by definition, the methods or strategies DIDN’T work.
 They did!
 But it doesn’t mean that they wor anymore.
 This is super dangerous because the strategies have social proof, whether it is your own, or that of another.

 It is easy to look at the past path to success and feel comfortable going down the same one again.
 We are creatures of habit, and also of comfort!
-Forging a new trail is a LOT harder then staying on the same road that you have traveled (or seen others successfully travelling) before.
+Forging a new trail is a LOT harder than staying on the same road that you have traveled (or seen others successfully traveling) before.

 The only risk is that by staying on the old path, we might completely miss out on the newer methods that are currently working.
 Or worse, find ourselves stuck with a bunch of inventory that won’t sell, or in hot water with Amazon for breaching their TOS rules….